• About TTT

 Things To Do At Dinosaur Valley State Park

-Dinosaur Valley State Park is a short drive west of Fort Worth, TX, in the small town of Glen Rose – the Dinosaur Capital of Texas.
+Dinosaur Valley State Park is located just a short drive west of Fort Worth, Texas, in the small town of Glen Rose.
+This town wouldn’t be the Dinosaur Capital of Texas without all the dinosaur attractions it has to offer.
 What kid doesn’t like dinosaurs?
-Mine has since he was a toddler.
-Whenever I get a chance to take him to see these creatures – dinosaur tracks included, I do.
+Mine has since he was a toddler, and now he is thirteen.
+Whenever I get the chance to take him to see these creatures, including dinosaur tracks.
 Our visit was anything but boring.
-Check out these things to do at Dinosaur Valley State Park.
-There’s more to see and do besides looking for dinosaur tracks – although that’s the main reason visitors go there.
+Explore these things to do at Dinosaur Valley State Park.

 Dinosaur Valley State Park Tips

-When you first enter the park, life-size dinosaurs of T-Rex and the Brachiosaurus (Long Neck) greet you, which to me, are one of the main attractions in the park.
-Be sure to bring a picnic as plenty of picnic tables are available —close to T-Rex!
+When you first enter the park, life-size dinosaurs of the T-Rex and the Brachiosaurus (also known as the Long Neck) greet you, which, to me, are one of the main attractions in the park.
+Be sure to bring a picnic as plenty of picnic tables are available, close to T-Rex!
 It’s like having lunch with the dinosaurs.

 Don’t worry if you forgot something – the park store is close to the entrance and stocked with picnic supplies, snack items, and several fishing supplies if you plan to fish.

-Also, if you didn’t get your dinosaur fix, Dinosaur World is a couple of miles down the road.
+Also, if you didn’t get your dinosaur fix at the park, Dinosaur World is a couple of miles down the road.
 So is Fossil Rim Wildlife Center.
-You could spend a full weekend in this area visiting these attractions.
+You could spend an entire weekend in this area visiting these attractions.
 It’s such a great place for the whole family to roam.

 Things To Do At Dinosaur Valley State Park